 I know that there isn’t always time for this, but I like to approach all of the websites that my company builds for clients by creating what I call the Website Planning Spec before we build anything.
 The Website Navigation Plan is one piece of the overall Website Planning Spec.
 That said, for the purpose of this article we will stick to discussing just the website navigation plan portion of the Website Planning Spec.
 Here are the key elements of a solid Website Navigation Plan:

 Thinking through each of these elements of website navigation will help you formulate a “flow” for your website.
 It will help you understand how you want to leverage different components of your website to get website traffic from point A to point B as quickly and efficiently as possible.
 By doing this you’re much more likely to achieve your goals, which ultimately leads to you being able to classify our website as a success.
+There are many other option available if you don’t know how to design or code your own website but the use of free website themes that are simple to navigate can make or break any website.

 An effective Internal linking strategy is a huge component of intuitive website navigation.
 Internal linking is the process of using the copy of your website to link to other web pages within your site.
 When it comes to funneling traffic from one page to the next the best way to do it is through the website copy.
 Obviously if you’re talking about a specific subject and you want to move visitors from one aspect of your website topic to the next the best way to do that is through the website copy.
 You can use a call-to-action within the website copy to get readers to click-through to the next page of your website.
 Remember, your ultimate goal is to get readers to that one main page within your website that will help you achieve your goals.
 For an e-Commerce website it’s getting website traffic from every other page on their website to their online store.
 For some websites it might be to get people to a sign-up form, a donation form, get people to contact you, or maybe it’s simply to get people to read one very important piece of copy.
 Whatever your goal is, internal linking is a great way to achieve it.